What it could mean if you experience heart palpitations

 We're all familiar with the metaphor 'my heart skipped a beat' - used to describe a moment of shock or excitement.
 But what happens when our heart really does seem to miss a beat, flutter or change rate for a moment?
 Heart palpitations are more common than you might think.
-We look at the symptoms, causes and when to seek help.

 Am I having a heart attack?

 One of the first things we might wonder when experiencing palpitations is whether we're having a heart attack.
 However, the symptoms of a heart attack are usually quite different.

 "Someone having a heart attack is more likely to feel a pain or tightening across the chest rather than the feeling of a skipped heartbeat," explains Lucy Martin, senior cardiac nurse at the British Heart Foundation.
 "Other common symptoms are sweating, shortness of breath and feeling sick; or a pain that radiates along the arm or up to the jaw."

 If you are experiencing any of the above symptoms, it's important to seek urgent medical care.